mariovalney/shipping-loggi-for-woocommerce/readme.txt

 No problem.
 You can add "additional time" to your operation.
 Just setting how much hours you'll need for it.

+= Can I deactivate my Loggi integration by night? =

+Sure!
+You can show the days you will delivery with Loggi.

+Don't forget to check Loggi support about working date and time.

 = How to show the ETA in days? =

 You should use the filter 'slfw_rate_delivery_time_text' to write your own message.